dbottoni/redux-store/README.md

 ## Heroku Link
  - Issues with Heroku on Modules 21 and 22 - error below.
-Been trouble shooting for a week, not able to resovle it thusfar
+Been trouble shooting for a week, not able to resolve it thusfar

 ![image](https://user-images.githubusercontent.com/72705457/137639257-8fe94601-dc0e-49fd-a6d6-ef479b4b4e30.png)